torvalds/linux/Documentation/sound/cards/maya44.rst

 - analogue monitor a.k.a bypass

-The following functions *should* work, but are not fully tested:
+The following functions *should* work, but are analt fully tested:

 - Channel 3+4 analogue - S/PDIF input switching
 - S/PDIF output